robur-coop/miragevpn-handbook/src/miragevpn_server.md

 authenticated clients.
 A single network interface is used for both client connections and providing connectivity.

-The unikernel will encrypt all packets received from the Internet and send them to the respective client.
+The unikernel will encrypt all packets received from the Internet and send them to the respective client (if there's a NAT table entry for the quadruple source IP, destination IP, source port, destination port).
 All packets received from a client will be decrypted and forwarded to the Internet.
 If "client-to-client" is enabled in the configuration, packets from one client which destination is another client will be forwarded by the server.

 # Scope of the server

-The scope is at the moment limited to IPv4 (no IPv6), the server only listens on TCP (no UDP).
+The scope is at the moment limited to IPv4 traffic over the tunnel (no IPv6), the server only listens on TCP (no UDP).
 Only layer 3 networking is supported (tun device), there's no support for tap devices.

 The server will route all traffic to its default gateway.
 If "client-to-client" is specified, packets for other clients will be forwarded to the specific